 Working knowledge of: Theories of human behavior and adjustment problems of adult offenders; basic principles of social and correctional care and criminal justice systems; rehabilitation processes, purposes and methods; operations and techniques used in security or custodial facilities.

 Skill to: Control, direct and instruct offenders individually and in groups; understand, interpret and enforce center rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; make rapid, effective and reasonable decisions in emergencies and take appropriate action; maintain accurate records; operate general office equipment, including computers; operate work tools; establish and maintain effective working relationships with the public and a various criminal justice agencies and officials; work with minimal direct supervision; communicate effectively, both orally and in writing.

 Frequent interactions with offenders may result in occasional physical contact and exposure to hostile attitudes.

-Must be certified as a Corrections Officer through the State of Oregon Department on Public Safety Standards and Training (DPSST).
+Must possess and maintain certification as a Corrections Officer through the State of Oregon Department of Public Safety Standards and Training (DPSST).

 Valid First Aid/CPR Certification.